memfault/interrupt/_drafts/advanced-gdb.md

 It looks like there are some references on the `mgmt_stack`, and a few other references, which are actually pointers from linked lists.

-Using `find` can help track down memory leaks, memory corruption, and possible hard faults by seeing what pieces of system are continuing to reference memory or values when they shouldn't.
+Using `find` can help track down memory leaks, memory corruption, and possible hard faults by seeing what pieces of the system are continuing to reference memory or values when they shouldn't.

 [Reference](https://sourceware.org/gdb/current/onlinedocs/gdb/Searching-Memory.html)